 Local Rule 7056.
 SUMMARY JUDGMENT

 (a) Motions.
-Each motion for summary judgment must be accompanied by a separately filed "Statement of Undisputed Facts" which must specify each of the material facts relied upon in support of the motion, and which cites to the particular portions of any pleading, affidavit, deposition, interrogatory answer, admission or other document relied upon to establish that fact.
+Each motion for summary judgment must be accompanied by a separately filed "Statement of Undisputed Facts" which must specify each of the material facts relied upon in support of the motion, and which cites to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other document relied upon to establish that fact.
 The moving party must file as an exhibit to the statement all of the evidentiary documents that are cited in the moving papers.

 (b) Stipulated Facts.
 All parties in interest may jointly file a stipulation setting forth a statement of stipulated facts to which all parties in interest agree.
 As to any stipulated facts, the parties so stipulating may state that their stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding.